Arcot Ramachandran: Life sketch

-Arcot Ramachandran graduated from the Madras University and went to the Purdue University, USA, from where he obtained MS degree in Engineering.
-He continued at the University for his doctoral research and obtained his PhD.
+Arcot Ramachandran graduated from the Madras University and went to the Purdue University, USA, from where he obtained MS degree in engineering.
+He continued at the university for his doctoral research and obtained his PhD.

-Ramachandran started his career as a faculty member of the Department of Power Engineering at the Indian Institute of Science, Bangalore, in 1950, and, later, rose to the rank of an Assistant Professor.
-In 1954, he took a break from the teaching career to work as a Research Engineer at Babcock & Wilcox Research and Development Centre, Renfrew, Scotland where he worked for a year.
+Ramachandran started his career as a faculty member of the Department of Power Engineering at the Indian Institute of Science, Bangalore, in 1950, and, later, rose to the rank of an assistant professor.
+In 1954, he took a break from the teaching career to work as a researchefngineer at Babcock & Wilcox Research and Development Centre, Renfrew, Scotland where he worked for a year.
 The next year, in 1955, he again went to the US to continue his studies at the post-doctoral level, as post-doctoral research fellow, to Purdue University and, later, at Columbia University.

 Ramachandran came back to India, in 1957, did a summer course at Indian Institute of Technology, Madras.
 Subsequent to that, IISc invited him to head the Department of Mechanical Engineering.
-In 1965, he was transferred as the Head of the Department of Industrial Management and, two years later, in 1967, he became the Director of IIT Madras.
+In 1965, he was transferred as the head of the Department of Industrial Management and, two years later, in 1967, he became the director of IIT Madras.

-In 1973, the Government of India established a new Department of Science and Technology and nominated Dr. Ramachandran as the Government Secretary and the Director-General of the Council of Scientific and Industrial Research, in charge of the newly formed department.
+In 1973, the Government of India established a new Department of Science and Technology and nominated Ramachandran as the government secretary and the director-general of the Council of Scientific and Industrial Research, in charge of the newly formed department.
 During his tenure there, he is reported to be able to start several ventures and programs such as: